GauravTaliyan/forex-conversion/README.md

 If we are not able to fetch currency from the third-party provider, we will invalidate the cache to avoid serving stale data.

 ## 1000 Request Limitation
-The third-party provider has a limitation of 1000 requests per month.
+The third-party provider has a limitation of 1000 requests per day.
 Proxy will fetch the data from cache for every request, so we can serve the data without hitting the third-party provider.
 Cron job will always keep the cache updated.
 Fetching the data from one-frame-api every 2 mins.